pereirajose3/avantio-review-pipeline/README.md

 5. Cleans and standardises the data into a clean MySQL layer
 6. Builds a fully normalised relational schema ready for reporting or BI tools
 7. Validates data consistency across all three database layers
+8. Builds a **star schema** optimised for BI tools and dashboards (e.g. Power BI), using a blue/green swap to keep the live database available with zero downtime during rebuilds

 The pipeline is orchestrated by a single script (`run_pipeline.py`) that handles step sequencing, soft/hard failure modes, email alerting, and lock-file protection against concurrent runs.